alhog/QubitCircuitry/README.md

 ## **Token Locking and Unlocking**

 1. **Locking Mechanism**:
-   - Lock tokens on one network (e.g., Ethereum) when transferring to another.
+   - Lock tokens on one network (e.g., Kadena) when transferring to another.
    - Ensure proper security and trust mechanisms during the locking process.

 2. **Minting Equivalent Tokens**: